gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 ## From Root Certificate to Device Certificate

-We need a private CA to generate the device certificate and create validation chain.
+We need a private CA to generate the device certificate and create a validation chain.
 Normally you would have a signing certificate generated from a recognized CA like [digicert](https://www.digicert.com/).

-> I am not associated them, or have ever brought certificates from them.
+> I am not associated them, or have ever brought any certificates from them.

-As we don't want the expense, we will create our own and upload that  the cloud, which they allow.
-To this make sure you have an `openssl` application installed on your os.
+We don't want the expense, so will create our own and upload that  the cloud, which they allow.
+To follow along then you need to make sure you have an `openssl` application installed on your os.
 I use a Mac OSX here, but it is available for Windows and Linux.
-The command line may differ on Windows.
+The command line may differ on Windows/Linux.
 You will need to do some research on the command if it fails.

 The `file names` and `CA Common Name` can be changed to suit your needs.
-Just make it consistent.
+Just make them consistent.

 ### Mac OSX OpenSSL Workaround

 If you are using a Mac OSX, then it is more then likely has LibraSSL installed.
 It does not have the `-addext` option to the command.
-Which is need to add the `basicConstraints` properties to the root certificate.
+Which is needed to add the `basicConstraints` properties to the root CA certificate.
 To get around this do the following.

 ```shell
 ▶ nano rootca.conf